Everything You Need to Know About Carbohydrates and PCOS

 The Government of Canada recommends carbohydrates to contribute 45% to 65% of your daily calorie intake, across all age groups.

-Keep in mind, this is a standard reference with a large range.
-There is no one-size-fits all.
+Keep in mind, this is a standard reference, and there is no one-size-fits all.
 In our experience, some people thrive within the higher end of this range, some on the lower, while some feel best outside of it.

 Your carb requirements depend on so many factors, like activity level, health status and more.
 To find your unique carb tolerance and develop a sustainable eating plan, work with one of our Registered Dietitians in our 1-on-1 coaching programs!

-The takeaway: How to enjoy carbs with PCOS
+The takeaway: How to enjoy carbs for PCOS

 1. Choose variety and high-fibre sources: